 Activity Implementation Approach and Cost Expected SAP Outcomes SAP Indicators Activity Targets Responsible Body 27.Consider advice from and facilitate involvement of the Trade Advisory Group (TAG) and the Civil Society Advisory Group (CSAG).
 [ITTC Decisions 9(XXVIII), 2(XXXII)] Regular Sessions' work.
 Encourage support for the participation of TAG and CSAG members in Council Sessions.
-Estimated cost: US\$80,000 Expected funding sources: Voluntary Contributions/ Unearmarked Funds Year 2013-US\$40,000 Year 2014-US\$40,000 Public institutions, communities and commercial entities have adequate forest management, planning, policy and business skills needed to implement SFM and engage in international trade Increase in the awareness of the contribution of SFM to economies Increase in exchange of experiences, knowledge innovations in SFM, and promotion of trade and timber processing among members Number of stakeholders participating in SFM policy development processes At least four representatives from TAG and CSAG assisted to participate in the Sessions of the Council in 2013 and 2014 Council 28.Continue to provide for ITTO's cooperation and consultation with Maintain ITTO's active involvement in the CPF and UNFF by providing relevant inputs, participating effectively in the relevant activities, work and meetings Public institutions, communities and Number of stakeholders participating in Participation of ITTO in UNFF10 in 2013 and four CPF Council the Collaborative Partnership on Forests (CPF) in support of the United Nations Forum on Forests (UNFF) and other relevant international and regional organizations, institutions and initiatives.
+Estimated cost: US\$80,000 Expected funding sources: Voluntary Contributions/ Unearmarked Funds Year 2013-US\$40,000 Year 2014-US\$40,000 Public institutions, communities and commercial entities have adequate forest management, planning, policy and business skills needed to implement SFM and engage in international trade Increase in the awareness of the contribution of SFM to economies Increase in exchange of experiences, knowledge innovations in SFM, and promotion of trade and timber processing among members Number of stakeholders participating in SFM policy development processes At least four representatives from TAG and CSAG assisted to participate in the Sessions of the Council in 2013 and 2014 Council 28.Continue to provide for ITTO's cooperation and consultation with Maintain ITTO's active involvement in the CPF and UNFF by providing relevant inputs, participating effectively in the relevant activities, work and meetings Public institutions, communities and Number of stakeholders participating in Participation of ITTC in UNFF10 in 2013 and four CPF Council the Collaborative Partnership on Forests (CPF) in support of the United Nations Forum on Forests (UNFF) and other relevant international and regional organizations, institutions and initiatives.
 [ITTA, 2006, Article 15] [ITTC Decision 7(XXX)] of the UNFF and CPF and shouldering part of the costs of relevant work and activities on the basis of equitable cost-sharing with other members of the CPF.
 Estimated cost: US\$100,000 Expected funding sources: Voluntary Contributions Year 2013-US\$50,000 Year 2014-US\$50,000 commercial entities have adequate forest management, planning, policy and business skills needed to implement SFM and engage in international trade • Increase in the awareness of the contribution of SFM to economies • Increase in exchange of experiences, knowledge innovations in SFM, and promotion of trade and timber processing among members SFM policy development processes meetings in 2013 and 2014 • Contributions to three CPF joint initiatives in 2013 and 2014 29.Support for the ITTO Children's Environmental Education Programme on Tropical Forests (CEEP).
-[ITTA, 2006, Article 1] [ITTC Decision 1(XLIV)] first Environmental Education Conference under the CEEP was convened in Yokohama on July 2009 with Increase in the awareness of the contribution of SFM to economies Increase in exchange of experiences, knowledge innovations in SFM, and promotion of trade and timber processing Number of individuals receiving training or education Number of stakeholders participating in SFM policy development processes Convening of a second Environmental Education Conference in 2014 Assistance to establish model school forests in three member countries in three tropical regions Lecturers dispatched to six schools in member Council
+[ITTA, 2006, Article 1] [ITTC Decision 1(XLIV)] Following the approval of the Children's Environmental Education Programme on Tropical Forests (CEEP) at the Forty-fourth session of the Council, the Secretariat secured the initial fund to begin the Programme.
+The first Environmental Education Conference under the CEEP was convened in Yokohama on July 2009 with the presence of the Crown Prince and Princess of Japan.
+Activities to be undertaken in 2013-2014 include: Convening a second environmental education conference Assistance to establish "school forests" Dispatching lecturers Increase in the awareness of the contribution of SFM to economies Increase in exchange of experiences, knowledge innovations in SFM, and promotion of trade and timber processing Number of individuals receiving training or education Number of stakeholders participating in SFM policy development processes Convening of a second Environmental Education Conference in 2014 Assistance to establish model school forests in three member countries in three tropical regions Lecturers dispatched to six schools in member Council